 Overall, motorcyclists are thirty-five times more likely to experience a fatal accident on the roadways than those in a passenger vehicle.

 Between 4,000 and 5,000 motorcyclists are killed each year in highway accidents, with another 100,000 sustaining serious injury.

 Other factors involved in motorcycle accidents include inclement weather, speeding, inexperienced motorcyclists, roadway defects or distracted driving by the motorcyclist or vehicle driver.

-Because motorcyclists are already at a disadvantage as far as size and visibility, there are a number of things motorcyclists can do to be seen by other drivers such as:
+Because motorcyclists are already at a disadvantage as far as size and visibility, there are a number of things motorcyclists can do to protect themselves against decreased visibility motorcycle accidents, such as:

 - Ride a brightly-colored motorcycle.
 This one thing can exponentially increase the chances you will be noticed, even if only out of the corner of the driver’s eye.
 Even a fraction of a second in reaction time can make the difference between living and dying.